 The hotel has a small pool (though a little too public, in the central courtyard, with no deck space).
 The hotel requires a 2,000 peso deposit on check-in, and charges 25 pesos per bag if you want them to look after your luggage after checkout.

-The rooms are spacious, clean and well equipped.
 The restaurant and bar prices are expensive (even excluding the 10% service tax), but Robinson’s Mall is just 15 minutes down the road.
 This is a huge shopping complex with dozens of inexpensive eateries and a large well-stocked supermarket.

 The Paco Park Area